Is Regular Church Attendance Optional?

 "Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much more as you see the Day approaching" (10:23-25).

 The word for "stir up" here has come down to us in English as the word "paroxysm", which means convulsion.
 In this context this word speaks of the tremendous impact that believers have on one another.
 That is why it is so important to come together.
 The writer says believers have to exhort one another.
-This indicates that our job is to come alongside one another with the truth of Jesus Christ.
+This indicates that our job is to come alongside each other with the truth of Jesus Christ.